RedRussianBear/No-Rest-for-the-Wicked/README.md

 second outpost at Suvla Bay, and those who wished and were permitted to stay began developing the town, and expanding homesteads into the interior of the continent.

-The world now supports a quarter million souls, most in Port Arthur and Suvla Bay, but many also spread across smaller outposts and towns, and in lone homesteads.
+The world now supports a half million souls, most in Port Arthur and Suvla Bay, but many also spread across smaller outposts and towns, and in lone homesteads.
 With the crews of de Morganne and Stubbs and further arrivals since, it is estimated that more than 80% of the people of Pilgrim's Dusk were born off-world.
 Daily life for most is either farming, ranching, or mining, with further work in commerce and light industry in the large settlements, but all coupled with the lawlessness and daily risk of living on a world of